Creating a custom UI

 Use action verb texture Talk action verb texture

 Create a new scene that will hold the UI of the verb selection.
 Make the root node of the scene an HBoxContainer.
 Then, add 2 child nodes of type TextureButton.
-You can rename these 2 nodes with the action name for clarity.
+You can rename these 2 nodes with each action’s name for clarity.

 Verbs scene tree

-Set each of these buttons’ Normal texture to use the appropriate texture.
+Set each of these buttons’ texture_normal setting to use the appropriate texture.

 Verbs scene

-Create a new script on the root node that uses the following:
+Create and attach a new script for the root node that uses the following:

 extends HBoxContainer